Rostyslav296/Myprojects/README.md

 This repo contains a couple weeks worth of vibe coding.
 I'm pretty tech savvy but I don't know any programming languages.
 All the code here was vibe coded.
 Although I think to be a vibe coder you probably need to at least know some code.
 I will begin learning how to code to better understand these scripts I generated.
 I like the act of creating itself.
 There is something very satisfying about iterating a script for a long time.
-To see it come together at least somewht.
+To see it come together at least somewhat.